ippontech/blog-usa/posts/a-devs-intro-to-devops.md

 ##Tools

-As you might expect, there are so many different tools out there to enable Infrastructure as Code (IaC).
+As you might expect, there are many different tools out there to enable Infrastructure as Code (IaC).
 I relied on my teammates to make selections based on their experience.
-The primary tools we used were Terraform, Packer, and Ansible.
+The primary tools we used were [Terraform](https://www.terraform.io/), [Packer](https://www.packer.io/), and [Ansible](https://www.ansible.com/).
 I have written applications in a variety of languages so learning these “languages” should be no sweat, right?
-Well, these tools/languages reminded me more of elaborate configuration files than a programming language.
-I hope you like YAML, because it is _everywhere_ in IaC.
+Well, these tools and languages reminded me more of elaborate configuration files than a programming language.
+I hope you like [YAML](https://en.wikipedia.org/wiki/YAML), because it is _everywhere_ in IaC.

 ##Automation